Bogus Basin

 On the front side, Bogus Basin's southern lift-served summit is at "Doe Point," adjacent to Deer Point, which is slightly higher and covered with communications towers at an elevation of 7,070 feet (2,155 m).
 Both vantage points overlook Boise and the entire Treasure Valley, over 4,000 vertical feet (1,220 m) below.
 Bogus' base area and main day lodge (J. R. Simplot Lodge, formerly Bogus Creek) are at 6,150 ft (1,875 m), at the base of the north-facing slopes served by the Deer Point Express (#1), a high-speed quad installed in the summer of 1996.
 The original double chairlift on #1 was installed in 1959 and upgraded in 1981.
 Showcase (#4), a double chairlift that had replaced a surface poma lift in 1972, is east of and parallel with the Deer Point Express.
 The original Deer Point lift was relocated and renamed Coach (#7) in 1996, servicing the beginner learning area.
 It honors Bill "Coach" Everts, an early area manager (1953–58) and longtime director.

 At mid-mountain, a second day lodge (Pioneer Lodge - 1973) sits at 6,800 feet (2,070 m) with a sizable parking lot, a cluster of condominia (1975), and the Jason Harper Training Center.
-From this Pioneer area, there is direct access to the gentle south-facing slopes served by a high-speed quad chairlift, Morning Star (#2) and the north-facing slopes of the Bitterroot (#5), a double chair lift (vertical: 525 ft (160 m)), which runs only on weekends and holidays.
+From the Pioneer area, there is direct access to the gentle south-facing slopes served by a high-speed quad chairlift, Morning Star (#2) and the north-facing slopes of the Bitterroot (#5), a double chair lift (vertical: 525 ft (160 m)), which runs only on weekends and holidays.
 In addition, there is connecting trail access to the base of the Superior Express (#3) lift.
 With its 1,500-foot (457 m) vertical rise, the Superior Express serves the advanced and expert terrain on the northern face of Shafer Butte, unloading at 7,480 feet (2,280 m).
 It replaced a Riblet double chairlift built in 1965, and cut the ride time of the original lift in half.
 Night skiing was added to the Superior area with the installation of lights in the summer of 1986, and Morning Star was converted from a double to a triple chairlift in 1999.

 Historically, Bogus Basin's average annual snowfall is 200–250 inches (510–640 cm), but since 2011, the snowfall has been well below average.
 Due to limited water resources, there is no significant snow making, only small portable units for patching.
 Night skiing is available on 165 acres (0.67 km) on runs served by five of the chairlifts (none on #5 or #6).
 Three terrain parks are also available; two on the Deer Point mountain, one for advanced, the other for beginner to intermediate skill levels.
 The Sunshine Park is located on the Morning Star side of the mountain.